leehoawki/Sparsec/README.md

 Parser Combinator in Python.
 Define parser function or parser combinator using existed combinators.

-    @Parsec                      # Using decorator to define a new combinator def test(state):             # Function receives a state object as input One("(")(state)          # Match parenthesis
+    @Parsec                      # Use decorator to define a new combinator def test(state):             # Parsing function receives a state object as input One("(")(state)          # Match parenthesis
         val = Many1(Digit)(state)# Match numbers
         One(")")(state)          # Match parenthesis